tum-esm/utils/docs/pages/api-reference.md

 (https://www.imk-asf.kit.edu/english/3225.php).
 We use
 it because the retrieval using Proffast 2 will fail if there are corrupt interferograms in the input.

+**Arguments**:

+- `ifg_directory` - The directory containing the interferograms.
+- `silent` - If set to False, print additional information.
+- `fortran_compiler` - The fortran compiler to use.
+- `force_recompile` - If set to True, the fortran code will be recompiled.

+**Returns**:

+  A dictionary containing corrupt filenames as keys and a list of error messages as values.

 ##### `load_proffast2_result`